ucsb-cs156-s23/team02-s23-6pm-1/issues/issue21_create_database_table.md

 - [ ] When you start up the repo on localhost, you can see the table using the H2 console (see the file `docs/h2-database.md` for instructions.)
-- [ ] You can see the restaurants table when you do these steps:
+- [ ] You can see the books table when you do these steps:
       1. Connect to postgres command line with
          ```
          dokku postgres:connect team02-qa-db
          ```
       2. Enter `\dt` at the prompt.
-You should see `restaurants` listed in the table.
+You should see `books` listed in the table.
       3. Use `\q` to quit